dagardner-nv/NeMo-Agent-Toolkit-Examples/CONTRIBUTING.md

 ## Example Requirements

 ### Dependencies
 The example should specify all its dependencies in the `pyproject.toml` file.
-The versions of all dependencies, including NAT, should specify at least 2 digit (for example `nvidia-nat~=1.2`, not `nvidia-nat==1` or `nvidia-nat>=1`).
+The versions of all dependencies, including NeMo Agent toolkit, should specify at least 2 digit (for example `nvidia-nat~=1.2`, not `nvidia-nat==1` or `nvidia-nat>=1`).
 Each dependency should have a license that is compatible with the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0) used by this repository.

 ### Organization
 Examples should follow a specified structure to maintain consistency across the repository, the `nat workflow create` command should be used to generate the example directory structure.
 The recommended structure is: